Dumper truck stolen from Ipswich construction site

 A one ton dumper truck has been stolen from a construction site in Ipswich.

-Police are appealing for witnesses to the theft that took place at some point during the early hours of Monday, July 12 at a construction site at Popular Lane in Copdock.
+The Thwaites HD1000 truck was stolen from a site in Poplar Lane, near the Holiday Inn hotel off London Road, during the early hours of Monday, July 12.

-The vehicle is a Thwaites one ton dumper truck (HD1000).
-During the theft damage was also caused to a metal container unit.
+A metal container unit on the site was also damaged during the theft.

-Anyone who knows the whereabouts of the vehicle or saw or heard any suspicious activity in the area early on Monday morning should contact Ipswich police, quoting crime number 37/37661/21.
+Those with information on the whereabouts of the vehicle, or who saw or heard any suspicious activity in the area early on Monday morning, are asked to contact police.